 Key #8: Encrypted Backups

 As mentioned earlier, websites need encryption in order to protect them from the prying eyes of hackers and other bad actors.
 Web platform backups are no less vulnerable to outside threats and therefore also need the same level of security and protection as the underlying website or platform itself.
-This goes doubly so for websites that deal in financial and other highly sensitive personal information.
+This especially applies to websites that deal in financial and other highly sensitive personal information.
 Ultimately, the more private the data is that’s being stored and accessed, the more important the encryption becomes.

 Key #9: Business Continuity and Disaster Recovery